gemini-projects/gemini/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/h4t0n/gemini.svg)
 ![Version](https://img.shields.io/github/release/h4t0n/gemini)

-> Gemini makes REST API development faster.
-You can create microservices, full backend web/mobile applications and MVPs in minutes with no code.
+> Gemini makes REST API development faster with a Model Driven approach.
+You can create microservices, full backend web/mobile applications and
+MVPs in minutes with no code.
 Gemini uses Java and Spring, ready for agile enterprise environments.

 Gemini is a backend REST framework to automatically create CRUD REST APIs from scratch starting from a simple Schema